 No one is more qualified to do this work than Muslim women themselves.
 After all, they are the authorities of their lived realities.

-Liy Yusof was a participant in Musawah's 2018 Islam & Gender Equality and Justice course.
+Liy Yusof, 31.
+Liy participated in the Islam & Gender Equality and Justice course by Musawah.
 As a result of that and other engagement with diverse Muslims since, they went on to write The Signs In Ourselves in the pandemic, which included a sidebar on women as authorities and producers of Islamic knowledge.